botheredbybees/learnonline.cc/README.md

   ```
 ## Accessing Services

-Once the Docker containers are running, you can access the various services in your browser at the following endpoints:
+Once the Docker containers are running, you can access the services in your browser at the following endpoints:

 - **Frontend:**
   [http://localhost:8080](http://localhost:8080)